A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

 \subsection{Transference Numbers}

-In this section, we discuss the interpretation of transference numbers.
-For this purpose, we focus on transference numbers defined in the volume-based description.
-However, this discussion can be generalized to any internal reference frame.
-Furthermore, we state the transformation rules between different internal reference frames.
+In this section, we focus on the concept of the transference numbers.
+We discuss different definitions for these transport coefficients, and derive the corresponding number of independent quantities.
+Here, we restrain our discussion mainly to the volume-based description.
+However, this discussion generalizes to any internal reference frame.
+Finally, we state the transformation rules for the transference numbers between different internal reference frames.